 Snowbiking and Snowskating Terrain

-Snowbiking (where skis are attached to the feet) and snowskating (where a ski is attached to the bottom of a skateboard) are not allowed on the North Face Lift, the High Lift and the Silver Queen Express Lift.
-Therefore, snowbikes and snowskates are not allowed on the T-Bar accessible terrain, nor are they allowed on terrain accessed via Ruby Road (Upper Keystone, Jokerville, Twister, Crystal and International).
-More details on our Snowbike program can be found here.
+Snowbiking (where skis are attached to the feet) is not allowed on the mountain.
+Snowskates are not allowed on the T-Bar accessible terrain, nor are they allowed on terrain accessed via Ruby Road (Upper Keystone, Jokerville, Twister, Crystal and International).